 Take a box of cocktail sticks into the classroom.
 Arrange students around a central space with a table.

 - Tell students they are going to do a puzzle.
-Make this shape using 12 cocktail shapes.
+Make this shape using 12 cocktail sticks.

-- Remove two cocktail sticks so that there are only two squares left.
+- Write this puzzle on the board: Remove two cocktail sticks so that there are only two squares left.

-- Tell students to think carefully about how to solve the puzzle and to think carefully about the language they need to explain the solution.
-Elicit the answer orally.
-Students can point at cocktail sticks and give clear instructions to solve the puzzle.
-But they shouldn’t do any of the actions themselves.
+- Tell students to think carefully about how to solve the puzzle and about the language they need to explain the solution.
+Elicit suggestions from the students.
+They should point at the sticks and give you clear instructions.
+Move the sticks as the students suggest until you have the answer.

-Part 2: Students work in pairs, trying to solve another puzzle together and then each pair of students works with another pair, to explain and check their ideas.
+Students work in pairs, trying to solve another puzzle together, and then each pair of students works with another pair, to explain and check their ideas.

 - Put students into pairs to work together.
 Give half the pairs handout A, and the other half handout B. Have a group of three if necessary to make an equal number of pairs.

 - The pairs follow the instructions on their handouts.
 First they try to solve their own puzzle together, making suggestions.
-Then they discuss (or make notes) about the language they need to use to explain the solution to the other puzzle.
+Then they discuss and make notes about the language they need to use to explain the solution to the other puzzle.

 - Then Student A pairs get together with Student B pairs.
-Students A explain which moves need to be taken to solve their puzzle.
-Students B (who have the ‘solution’) listen and tell them whether they are correct.
-Then pairs change roles and Students B explain how their puzzle can be solved.
+Students A explain which moves they think need to be made to solve their puzzle.
+Students B (who have the solution) listen and tell them whether they are correct.
+If they are not, Students B can explain the answer using the notes they made.
+Then pairs change roles and Students B explain how they think their puzzle can be solved.